fastify/fastify-swagger/README.md

 <a name="openapi.validation"></a>
 ## OpenAPI validation formats

-There are three way to enable open api specification
+There are three way to enable the use of OpenAPI validation formats:

 1) ### Project Level